fsalum/vagrant-puppet/README.md

 Puppet environment for Vagrant
 ==============================

-This Vagrant environment automatically install a Puppet 3 master in load balance mode, PuppetDB and Puppet Dashboard.
+This Vagrant environment automatically install a Puppet 3 master in load balance mode, PuppetDB, Puppet Dashboard and MCollective.

 Setup
 -----